leifurthorleifsson/www/content/authors/nazareen/_index.md

 user_groups:
 - Graduate Students
 ---
-Nazareen received her undergraduate degree in mechanical engineering from the university in India, and a master of science degree in aerospace engineering from Iowa State University.
-She is pursuing doctor of philosophy in aerospace engineering at Iowa State University under the guidance of Prof. Leifsson.
+Nazareen received her undergraduate degree in mechatronics engineering from Anna University in India, and a Master of Science degree in aerospace engineering from Iowa State University.
+She is pursuing her Doctor of Philosophy in aerospace engineering at Iowa State University under the guidance of Prof. Leifsson.
+Her research is focused on finding parameters impacting the acquisition cost of complex systems using model-based systems engineering.
+Her research also involves Bayesian parameter estimation and uncertainty quantification.